gwaldron/osgearth/docs/source/startup.rst

 	  Used for accessing sqlite/mbtiles datasets.
 You may need these tips to create the necessary .lib file from the .def and .dll files included in the Windows binaries: http://eli.thegreenplace.net/2009/09/23/compiling-sqlite-on-windows

-    * QT_ 5.4 or later - Cross-platform UI framework.
-Used to built the osgEarthQt support library, which is useful (though not required) for building Qt applications that us osgEarth.
-Point the ``QT_QMAKE_EXECUTABLE`` CMake variable to the ``qmake.exe`` you want to use and CMake will populate all the other QT variables.

 Build it